 Accreditation is accorded to a programme for a maximum period of six years.
 The IHL shall apply for re-accreditation not less than six months before the expiry of the accreditation period.

-Accreditation is accorded on a full programme cycle basis, specifying the years, following the provisional accreditation given upon conduct of approved programmes.
+Accreditation is accorded on a full programme cycle basis, specifying the years following and including the year approval is given.

 6.3 Programmes